 The CAA has been working closely with the industry and supporting passengers during the initial phase of the virus’s spread, and we will play a full role in facilitating the industry’s recovery.
 Where possible and appropriate, we have already issued exemptions and alleviations so that licences and approvals can be maintained by those in the industry during this period.
 In addition, we have been looking closely at how we manage our internal costs.

 The CAA is acutely aware of the impact that COVID-19 is having on the aviation, aerospace and travel industries, and we are doing everything we can to provide our support.
-This includes deferring any increases to our charges for three months to 1 July 2020, which we are keeping under continuous review.
+This includes deferring any increases to our charges for six months to 1 October 2020, which we are keeping under continuous review.